hemantjanrao/qa-automation-coding-challenge/testable-flows.md

 	e. placeholder text: No repos for search result
 2. If search take more time than expected then there should be a timeout for the request
 3. Display loading spinner until application fetches the results for the given username
-4. On a successful search, the system should display message in bol text and green colour
+4. On a successful search, the system should display message in bold text and green colour
-5. On an unsuccessful search/error the system should display error in Bold text and red color
+5. On an unsuccessful search/error the system should display error in bold text and red color
 6. Application should be browser compatible

 Suggestions/Observations